jgarber623/refresh-dc.org/src/events/_posts/2013-08-15-from-flab-to-fab-design-secrets-for-overweight-interfaces.md

   url: http://www.eventbrite.com/e/from-flab-to-fab-design-secrets-for-overweight-interfaces-tickets-7122009121
 ---

-We’ve all seen them: data-heavy websites and gnarly back-office apps that are so cramped and complex even the wireframes make your eyes water.
+We've all seen them: data-heavy websites and gnarly back-office apps that are so cramped and complex even the wireframes make your eyes water.
 Believe it or not, big can be beautiful!

 Join us this month as Kim Bieler ([@feadog](https://twitter.com/feadog)), UX manager at Mandiant, shows us how a handful of simple design principles can tame even the most dense and intimidating interfaces and make them understandable—even enjoyable—for users.
 Each principle is illustrated with step-by-step makeovers of real interfaces.
 You'll leave this talk understanding not only how to apply these techniques to new designs and existing products, but more importantly, WHY they work.